Mpox (formerly Monkeypox)

 Testing

-Here’s some information about testing for Mpox.
-You can view a sex worker-friendly sexual health clinic list at our Where To Test page.
+Here’s some information about testing for mpox.
+You can view a sex worker-friendly sexual health clinic list on our Where To Test page.

 Testing Method